Properties of the Least Squares Temporal Difference learning algorithm: Other Ways to obtain LSTD

 There is one more way to interpret the instrumental variable approach.
-Observe that the equation $\qProj_S\qrS = \qProj_S\qwh{\qD\qPS}$, can be rewritten as $\qProj_S(\qwh{\qD\qPS} - \qrS) = 0$.
-Thus we have that applying the projection amounts to solving $\qrS = \qwh{\qD\qPS}$ under the constraint that the projection of the residual on the feature space is zero.
-Therefore LSTD yields the same solution as applying the oblique projection of the rewards on the difference between values of successive states (i.e.\ $\qD\qPS$), along the subspace orthogonal to the column space of $\qPS$ (which is the left null-space of $\qPS$).
+Observe that the equation $\hat{\Pi}\hat{r} = \hat{\Pi}{D\hat{\Phi}}\hat{w}$, can be rewritten as $\hat{\Pi}({D\hat{\Phi}}\hat{w} - \hat{r}) = 0$.
+Thus we have that applying the projection amounts to solving $\hat{r} = {D\hat{\Phi}}\hat{w}$ under the constraint that the projection of the residual on the feature space is zero.
+Therefore LSTD yields the same solution as applying the oblique projection of the rewards on the difference between values of successive states (i.e.\ $D\hat{\Phi}$), along the subspace orthogonal to the column space of $\hat{\Phi}$ (which is the left null-space of $\hat{\Phi}$).
 See also figure \ref{fig-oblique}.

-Recall the formula for the coefficients of the oblique projection on the columns space of $X$ orthogonal to the column space of $Y$, which is $(Y^\top X)^{-1}Y^\top$.
-It is easy to verify that putting $X = (\qL)\qPd$ and $Y = \qX \qPd$ recovers the LSTD solution.
-Notice that in this case, the projected vector, $X (Y^\top X)^{-1}Y^\top$ corresponds to obtaining the `smoothed rewards' corresponding to the approximate value function (i.e.\ $(\qL)\qvaD$, or what the rewards would have been if there had been no approximation of the value function).
+Recall the formula for the coefficients of the oblique projection on the columns space of $X$ orthogonal to the column space of $Y$, which is $X (Y^\top X)^{-1}Y^\top$.
+The corresponding generalized pseudoinverse of $X$ is $ (Y^\top X)^{-1}Y^\top$.
+It is easy to verify that putting $X = (\qL)\Phi$ and $Y = \Xi \Phi$ into $ (Y^\top X)^{-1}Y^\top$ recovers the LSTD solution.
+Notice that in this case, the projected vector, $X (Y^\top X)^{-1}Y^\top$ corresponds to obtaining the `smoothed rewards' corresponding to the approximate value function (i.e.\ $(\qL)\tilde{V}D$, or what the rewards would have been if there had been no approximation of the value function).
 Now there is also a different way of defining the projection, namely we can project not the reward vector but the true value function \cite{scherrer-brm}.
-In this case, setting $X = \qPd$ and $Y = (\qL)^\top \qX \qPd$ again produces the LSTD solution $\qwl$.
+In this case, setting $X = \Phi$ and $Y = (\qL)^\top \Xi \Phi$ again produces the LSTD solution $w$ (note that now, we are projecting the true value function, not the rewards).
 Notice that in this case the projected vector corresponds to the approximate value function.